How to talk about the emerging data society is extremely vital.

 Nordea Bank came up with the idea but it's pointless if only one bank was engaged in such an initiative.
 It needs to function as an ecosystem, so we had to build an e-invoice network with other banks and service providers.
 It as like developing a payment network in today's terms which required so much effort in developing an open interface and standardizing data contents much to support competition and automation.

 Originally, it was for the purpose of making payments convenient, then for improving productivity through very large cost reductions but gradually, we began to see the utility value of data through the operation.
 When we look at an invoice or a receipt, we see that VAT is included as one of the data elements which is obviously an essential information linked to the tasks of the tax office and accounting but what's more, it reveals who purchased what and where to the last detail.
 Once we get a hold of such data in real time, we can make real-time VAT reporting possible.
 Obviously, privacy of businesses and individuals must be safeguarded but it was extremely revolutionary that the economic trend can be revealed in real time through such data.
-So, in 2006, the project, “Real Time Economy Program,” was launched by the Finnish government.
+So, in 2006, the project, “Real Time Economy Program,” was launched by us at Tieto Plc and supported also by the Aalto University, accounting industry and the public sector.

 At what point did the government get involved in the e-invoice efforts?